AdrianVollmer/Kinostar/README.md

 - `q` - Quit the application
 - `s` - Toggle sort (by showtimes or release date)
 - `g` - Toggle grouping (by theater or by movie)
+- `f` - Search for theaters by city
 - `Tab` / `Shift+Tab` - Navigate between movies
 - `Enter` or Click - View movie details
 - `Escape` - Close detail modal
 - Arrow keys / Page Up/Page Down - Scroll through showtimes

+## Theater Search

+Press `f` to search for theaters by city name.
+This opens a search modal where you can enter a city name (e.g., "Tübingen", "Berlin").
+The app will query the Kinoheld database and display matching theaters with their cinema IDs, addresses, and other details.

+To add a found theater to your configuration:

+1. Note the **Cinema ID** from the search results
+2. Edit your config file at `~/.config/kinostar/config.toml`
+3. Add a new `[[theaters]]` section with the cinema ID and a name

 ## Configuration